matthamil/state-helpers/README.md

 ## Documentation

 When a key is passed into any helper that does not exist in the object, the original object is returned and no other operations are performed.
+This allows for safe operations without `undefined` or `null` checks.
+The library does provide an escape hatch (see [dangerouslyAtKey](#dangerouslyAtKey)) if you do want to perform an operation on a possibly `undefined` or `null` value.

 ```js
 const state = { favoriteFood: "cookies" };